 The most effective documents tend to be those that focus on one topic or idea, rather than several.
 Before you start to write a document be sure you understand where its main focus lies, then try to confine yourself to that single issue.

 This principle also works for sentences.
 Limit yourself to one idea per sentence.
 Do this and your readers will find it much easier to follow what you’re saying.

 Relying too heavily on abstractions

 Many business writers tend to overuse abstract nouns.
 These are words like: implementation, integration, participation, consultation, facilitation, assessment, sustainability.

 Lots of words like these, closely packed together, can squeeze the life out of your text, so keep them to a minimum and try to ration yourself to just one or two per sentence.

-At Strawberry Training we run a number of business writing courses.
-And these can all be closely tailored to your needs.
+At Strawberry Training we run a significant number of business writing courses.
+Each one can be closely tailored to your needs.

 Enrol in any of these and you’ll learn lots of tips for improving your writing.
 Among other things we’ll give you some simple tools to help you avoid making any of these five mistakes.

 To learn more about our business writing courses, or to make a booking, call us on: 020 8773 4718.